As Israel prepares to cope with growing Iranian cyber threat; study calls for aggressive deterrence doctrine.

 “These capabilities have directly and adversely impacted Israel,” Cohen said.
 Some of the serious cyber attacks against Israeli targets were “either affiliated or directly orchestrated by the political leadership in Tehran,” he wrote.

 Cohen’s study concludes that defensive measures are insufficient to fully counter the Iranian cyber threat.
-Israeli decision-makers must implement a “deterrence by punished strategy” to discourage Iran, he says.
+Israeli decision-makers must implement a “deterrence by punishment strategy” to discourage Iran, he says.

 “The key aspect of a deterrence-by-punishment strategy is that it threatens unacceptable costs in response to an adversary’s first strike action,” the study said.